 One of the biggest mistakes managers make when leading change is neglecting to step back and gauge successes and shortcomings before moving forward.
 As you reach each objective, it’s important to stop, look around and take stock.

 Think about what’s working and what’s not, which employees are embracing change and which ones aren’t.
 Once you take time to analyze the current situation, you may find it’s necessary to make some readjustments before you forge ahead.

-By sticking to these five principles, managers can effectively lead and sustain change over the long haul.
+By sticking to these five principles, managers will be well-positoined to more effectively lead and sustain change over the long haul.